cywcarrie/Carrie_Line-Chatbot_Portfolio/README.md

 # 1) Search for tourist attraction
 [Link to image](https://i.imgur.com/oMGM3Gq.png)

-# 2) Searn for the weather condition of tourist attraction
+# 2) Search for the weather condition of tourist attraction
 [Link to image](https://i.imgur.com/cR9lVg0.png)

 # 3) Other Information about Cycling around Taiwan